 When buyers view a property, they want to envision themselves in your home, living there and making it their own.

 If possible, it would be best to simplify spaces and remove things like the TV remote, laundry, pet toys, schoolwork and to-do lists on the fridge.
 You might also want to get rid of personal photos during a staging.

 As a seller, you are in the process of moving, so a good idea would be to pack all of these things in boxes so long.
 This way you will also get rid of unnecessary clutter, making the home look more inviting and neater.

 Highlight the idea that the home is move-in ready

-When it comes to paint, Goslett says that a neutral palette is always a timeless option that will appeal to the largest percentage of potential buyers.
-He notes that the same is true for other aspects of the home such as the furniture and window coverings.
+When it comes to painting, the neutral palette is always your best bet because it will appeal to a large number of potential homeowners.
+The same rings true for the other aspects of the house like the furniture and window coverings.

-“Ideally the home should look as though it is ready for the buyer to simply move-in.”
+The home should look as though it is ready for the buyer to move in.